UPDATE REGARDING COVID- 19 PANDEMIC

 “Hollywood & Indian Country’s Biggest Night for American Indian & Indigenous Voices™ Cementing American Indian at the forefront of the Entertainment Industry™”

-2019 will be the seventh consecutive year of streaming a LIVE broadcast of RNCI Red Nation Awards on Red Nation Television Network including a televised broadcast.
+2020 will be the eighth consecutive year of streaming a LIVE broadcast of RNCI Red Nation Awards on Red Nation Television Network including a televised broadcast.

 Recognizing excellence in cinematic achievements by American Indian & Indigenous filmmakers.
 Highlighting the very best contributions in film, television, comedy, music and the arts.